 Instagram: You can sell your pics on Instagram, professionals looking for authentic pics would contact you asking for more.
 Twenty20 app connects your Instagram account so you can sell photos to agencies and brands through the app.

 These are few sites, the list is longer.
-I think is a good idea to choose a site that goes with your skills.
+I think is a good idea to choose a site that you feel comfortable with.
 If you love Instagram and got really good at it, try selling your pics there.
 It's all depends on your abilities and goals.
 Don’t be afraid to try new platforms though.

-Fellow creatives, hope this really helps.
-Keep testing things, this is the best way to find out if a site works.
+Fellow creatives, hope this helps.
+Keep testing things, this is the best way to find out your creative eye.

 All the best with your projects!